Camp Navajo Hunting Information

 Mail in Requirements

-If you have completed the Camp Navajo Safety Course and have all above documentation you may mail in a copy of all above requirements and fees A-F to: Hunting Coordinator, Camp Navajo P.O Box 16123, Bellemont AZ, 86015.
+If you have completed the Camp Navajo Safety Course and have all above documentation you may mail in a copy of all above requirements and fees A-F to: Hunting Coordinator, 1 Hughes Ave, Bellemont AZ, 86015.
 Ensure you provide copy of Camp Navajo Safety Course Card and Hunter Safety Education card.
+Any mail sent in to older addresses (inc. PO 16123) will be returned to sender by USPS

-4. CAMP NAVAJO HUNTING CERTIFICATION COURSE/ AMMUNITION STORAGE AREA (ASA) AWARNESS
+4. CAMP NAVAJO HUNTING SAFETY COURSE/ AMMUNITION STORAGE AREA (ASA) AWARNESS

 All hunters (DOD, OTH, DAV, and WW) shall attend this mandatory class located on Camp Navajo.
 Classes will be available on Camp Navajo.
-Please contact the Hunting Coordinator to register and for more information.
 Classes shall be posted as soon as they are available, and no additional classes shall be scheduled.
 It is the hunter’s responsibility to ensure he or she can attend the class prior to their hunt, in person regardless of the hunter’s home of record or travel requirements.
-All hunters shall register prior to the course.
-Dates for the course will be provided on this web site once the 2016 draw results for that year are published by AZGFD.
+There is no longer a registration requirement, classes are on a first come, first serve basis.
+All hunters are required to abide by restrictions in the class slides, and these are updated when there are significant changes to the program.
+The hunter safety cards do not expire at this time, however, all hunters are responsible for reviewing these slides on an annual basis as there are updates and changes to the program not published on this information page.

 REPORTING AND CENSUS INFORMATION